BYU-CS-260/passport-password/README.md

 ```
 npm start
 ```
 15. Try adding a username and password and making sure that you can authenticate using those credentials.
+Notice that the back end produces a lot of debug information.
+Note that the password stored in the database is the hash of the password you present.
+If someone were to break into your database, they could not get a list of passwords for your users.